helmutkn/Targeting-Lucid-Dreaming/README.md

 If it starts and closes immediatly run the mainwindow.exe from a cmd and see the output.

 ## usage
-make sure HDServer from hypnodyne is running
+make sure **HDServer** and **HDRecorder** from hypnodyne are running.
+Without the HDServer the connection wont work, without the HDRecorder the record timer will freeze at 1 second and with it the whole program will!